textstat/textstat/README.md

 function name - dale_chall_readability_score(text)

 Different from other tests, since it uses a lookup table of most commonly used 3000 english words.
 Thus it returns the grade level using the New Dale-Chall Formula.
-Following table is helpful to access the ease of readability in a document based upon this score.

-ADJUSTED SCORE	GRADE LEVEL
-4.9 and Below	Grade 4 and Below
-5.0 to 5.9	Grades 5 - 6
-6.0 to 6.9	Grades 7 - 8
-7.0 to 7.9	Grades 9 - 10
-8.0 to 8.9	Grades 11 - 12
-9.0 to 9.9	Grades 13 - 15 (College)
-10 and Above	Grades 16 and Above (College Graduate)

 ## Readability Consensus based upon all the above tests
 function name - readability_consensus(text)
 Based upon all the above tests returns the best grade level under which the given text belongs to.